 As already mentioned, we are working with one specific set of parameters here and we will now explain this choice of values.
 Firstly, they were picked roughly in the middle of the range that was estimated beforehand for this parameter (see Table 1 and S1 Text).
 Secondly, we chose parameters that allow clear bistability in the phase portraits as well as in the stochastic simulations (see later), which, of course, is not the case for any possible choice of parameters.
-Thirdly, by the corresponding choice of parameters it was ensured that the mRNA number per cell at the "switch-point" is around 1: this is large enough to enable the system to clearly resolve the two stable fixed points (as we will see from the stochastic simulations later on), but is low enough to lead to mean mRNA numbers that are very reasonable (see [26] for the average mRNA numbers in bacterial cells).
+Thirdly, by the corresponding choice of parameters it was ensured that the mRNA number per cell at the "switch-point" is around 1: this is large enough to enable the system to clearly resolve the two stable fixed points (as we will see from the stochastic simulations later on), but is low enough to lead to mean mRNA numbers that are very reasonable (of order $10^{-2}$ to $10^{1}$ transcripts per gene per cell in E. coli [28]).
 The protein and xanthosine concentrations followed from this, but with some variation in the parameters they could still be tuned to a certain extent.

-As a remark we point out that we have not observed any oscillations in the system.
+We point out that we have not observed any oscillations in the system.
 Intuitively, they might be expected when the XapA rate is significantly larger than the XapB rate, but it turns out that oscillations cannot be obtained.
 Why they do not occur can be understood when looking at the regions that are bounded by all three nullclines: on these boundaries, the streamlines point into the bounded regions, so deterministically, they serve as trapping regions from which the system cannot escape.
 Once inside, the only possible trajectory is non-oscillatory flow towards the stable fixed point.